Applied AI

 • Plan: A policy engine evaluates detections against role, task, location, and PPE requirements, including context such as environmental hazards, duration of activity, and recent safety drills.

-• Act: Actions range from real-time alerts to supervisors, gating of access control, automatic logging, dispatch of PPE replacement requests, or escalation to maintenance and safety teams.
+• Act: Actions range from real-time alerts to supervisors, gating of access control, automatic logging, dispatch of PPE replacement requests, or escalation to safety teams.

 Distributed Architecture Considerations